210712-Richard/2107-Reactive/notes/git.md

 * `git push origin <branch name>` - Push the commits you have created to the remote repository.
 * `git pull origin <branch name>` - Retrieve all commits you don't have from remote repository.
 * `git checkout` - Allows you to change to another branch.
 The `-b` flag allows you to create a new branch.
+* `git fetch` - Allows you to retrieve other branches from the remote
+* `git branch` - Display all branches you have checked out.
+The `-a` flag allows you to see all branches.

 ## Definitions
 *branch* - A set of commits that are tracked separately from one another that can be merged later.